Class Actions Practice Note (GPN-CA)

 Allocation of Class Actions

-4.6 In appropriate cases a registrar of the Court may also be assigned to a class actions proceeding as a Class Actions Registrar.
+4.2 In appropriate cases, a registrar of the Court may also be assigned to a class action proceeding as a Class Actions Registrar.

-4.7 If a Class Actions Registrar is assigned, the role of that registrar is to assist the judge or judges and the parties in the proceeding.
+4.3 If a Class Actions Registrar is assigned, the role of that registrar is to assist the judge and the parties in the proceeding.

 5. Disclosure to Class Members Regarding Costs Agreements and Litigation Funding Agreements